-- The next few years will be some of the most dangerous our country has ever known Don't know - The next few years will not be significantly more dangerous than what we have experienced in the
+- The next few years will be some of the most dangerous our country has ever known Don't know - The next few years will not be significantly more dangerous than what we have experienced in the past

-The public are more likely than not to expect the next few years to be amongst the most dangerous Britain has ever known.
-This is a view held much more strongly among Labour's electoral coalition (particularly in the Red Wall) and must likely shape how the government handle the debate about defence investment whenever the public's threat perception is high.
+The public are more likely than not to expect the next few years to be among some of the most dangerous Britain has ever known This is a view held much more strongly among Labour's electoral coalition (particularly in the Red Wall) and this will shape how the government handle the debate about defence investment whenever the public's threat perception is high

 Confidence in Britain's ability to defend ourselves How confident are you that the British military, with support from its allies, could defend the UK from military threats from...

-Public confidence in Britain's ability to defend itself is relatively low.
+Public confidence in Britain's ability to defence itself is relatively low

 More than half the public say there are not confident that Britain could defend itself from military threats from China or Russia.
-They are more confident about fending off threats from Iran or North Korea.
+Although they are more confident about fending off threats from Iran or North Korea.

-Public twice as likely to think we spend too little on defence Do you think the amount the government spends on defence is...
+Public twice as likely to think we spend too little on defence